FerRacimo/Archaeomics/IntroPopGen.md

 Go to:
 https://phytools.shinyapps.io/drift-selection/

 This is a Wright-Fisher simulator.
 The plotted line represents the frequency of one allele as the populations evolves over time.
+For this tutorial, we will only simulate neutral alleles, so we won't modify the fitnesses of the 3 genotypes.
+Set the starting frequency of the allele at 50%.
+Set the population size to 20 and the number of generations to 400.
+Now generate 10 simulations.
+How many simulations result in the allele being either fixed (100% frequency) or extinct (0% frequency) by the time the simulation ends?
+Try increasing the population size to 500, but keep the same number of generations as before.
+How many simulations result in fixation or extinction now?
+How many simulations have the allele still segregating in the population?
+Why do you think this is so?

 # Thinking backwards in time